-Food helps promote one or more of these major organs, enhance each organs’ function and subsequently support the overall health of the body.
+Food helps promote one or more of these major organs, enhanced each organs’ function, and subsequently supports the overall health of the body.

 A simple example of applying the Five-Element Theory in practice is the dog with heart disease.
 According to the Five-Element Theory, a dog with heart disease needs to strengthen the heart.

 Likewise, a dog suffering from hepatitis, liver insufficiency, or increased liver enzymes would benefit from eating liver in the diet.
-Liver in the diet would help strengthen the malfunctioning liver.
+The liver in the diet would help strengthen the malfunctioning liver.